List of organizations with .int domain names

 This is a list of organizations with .int domain names, in alphabetical order of the second-level domain name.
-As of 7 November 2022, the .int domain file contains 168 second-level domain designations, but this list is not comprehensive.
+As of 7 November 2022, the .int domain file contains 168 second-level domain designations, but this list has not been updated since 2012.

 Organizations in the .int domain are generally international organizations established by treaty.
 However, some (such as the YMCA) do not meet current restrictions and were grandfathered in from prior acceptance.